All Episodes

 Oh my gosh, I don't even know how to spell that.

-So I'm gonna say three?
+So I'm going to say three?

 A-E-N-D-A-N-G.

-Oh you're the English teacher.
+Oh, you're the English teacher.

 I'm so embarrassed.